ankygupta9999/wit-ace-2021/README.md

 ### The idea
 > Demand for recycled plastics from large brand owners and industrial buyers is increasing, driven by financial considerations, sustainability targets and customers’ desire for environmentally-friendly products
 Shakti is a B2B platform for buyers or manufacturers who can find recycled materials and for sellers, who can sell recycled materials at competitive prices.
-> --	Buyers can look for materials by comparing between different vendors on the basis of prices, quality or product, Carbon footprint and recycling method.
+> 1. Buyers can look for materials by comparing between different vendors on the basis of prices, quality or product, Carbon footprint and recycling method.
+Our application also provides insights and recommendations using Watson Discovery to buyers which aids them in their decision making
-> --	Our application also provides insights and recommendations using Watson Discovery to buyers which aids them in their decision making
+> 2. Suppliers can list their materials and connect with Buyers/manufacturers at competitive prices.

-> --	On the other hand, suppliers can list their materials and connect with Buyers/manufacturers at competitive prices This platform will enable producers and consumers to build and buy products in a sustainable way for our society, by reducing waste and increasing the use of recycled materials.
+This platform will enable producers and consumers to build and buy products in a sustainable way for our society, by reducing waste and increasing the use of recycled materials.

 ## Demo Video